-Area of Spend Reason for choice of approach and intended outcomes Actions to monitor impact Development and continuing CPD for Middle Managers and HLTAs who take on specific areas of responsibility Children benefit from strong quality-first teaching, with improved language and other outcomes; Improved confidence for pupils and teachers; Learning tasks are tailored to specific pupil needs, closing gaps in understanding; Class-based staff have more time for whole-class teaching.
+Area of Spend Reason for choice of approach and intended outcomes Actions to monitor impact Impact Development and continuing CPD for Middle Managers and HLTAs who take on specific areas of responsibility Children benefit from strong quality-first teaching, with improved language and other outcomes; Improved confidence for pupils and teachers; Learning tasks are tailored to specific pupil needs, closing gaps in understanding; Class-based staff have more time for whole-class teaching.
 Regular review of PP group and targeted children at Progress Meetings; Ongoing monitoring and communication with class teachers on individual pupil progress; Regular monitoring and feedback by SENCo on children with multiple disadvantage.
-Access to Music and the Arts sessions Social skills are developed by children working with the music teacher on various equipment and aspects of Music; Children understand the role of Music in Catholicity; Regular analysis of impact on children during progress meetings, and teacher appraisals; Presentations at annual Nativity, Christmas Bazaar and regular Church Mass attendance.
+Overall: 14/32 = 44% children are making progress by working towards age expected and expected objectives 1 EHCP (Y6) 3/32 = 9% children are working below their age group but making significant progress 1 EHCP (Y6) 11/32 = 34% children are working within Pre key stage standards but making steady progress.
+4 EHCP students ( R, Y1, Y3, Y5) Access to Music and the Arts sessions Social skills are developed by children working with the music teacher on various equipment and aspects of Music; Children understand the role of Music in Catholicity; More able children benefit from greater breadth of education and mastery of instruments.
+Regular analysis of impact on children during progress meetings, and teacher appraisals; Presentations at annual Nativity, Christmas Bazaar and regular Church Mass attendance.
+Whole school drumming worshop was coordinated and planned by the Art Lead.
+Chn succuessfully participated from KS1-KS2.